LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: LongEmotion: Construction and Task

-\paragraph{Task Design.} The model is given N+1 emotional segments.
+\paragraph{Emotion Detection.} The model is given N+1 emotional segments.
 Among them, N segments express the same emotion, while one segment expresses a unique emotion.
 The model is required to identify the single distinctive emotional segment.
 During evaluation, the model's score depends on whether the predicted index matches the ground-truth index.

-\paragraph{Dataset Construction.} Construction follows two steps: i) grouping texts from the Covid-worry dataset by emotion label, and ii) inserting a mismatched segment into each group to form challenging contrast sets.